spyder-ide/spyder-api-docs/docs/plugin_tutorial_1.md

 ## What we will learn

-1. Setting teh development environment.
+1. Setting the development environment.
 2. Create the basic structure of a plugin.
 3. Create a new action to open a link in youtube.
 4. Set a shortcut for our new action.